 The amount of salt is a little higher than usual, but with a large amount of oatmeal added, the bread can become a little bland if it’s lower.

 The hydration is 80% but will seem much lower.
-It all depends on the absorption of your flour, so if you know your flour can’t take a lot of water you may want to lower the hydration slightly.
+It all depends on the absorption of your flour, so if you know it can’t take a lot of water, you may want to lower the hydration slightly.

 The inoculation is 20%, which is a good place to be for fermentation between 21°C-30°C (70°F-86°F).

-As always, if you want to play around with the formula, change the quantity, hydration or inoculations you can do so here in my Bread Calculator.
+As always, if you want to play around with the formula, change the quantity, hydration or inoculation you can do so here in my Bread Calculator.